-The award document is pre-printed with your agency's law enforcement and government executives' names.
+The award document is pre-printed with your government executive's name.
 If this information is incorrect or has changed, please update your "Agency Contacts" online at www.cops.usdoj.gov.
-If the law enforcement or government official has changed since the time of application, please have the current law enforcement executive or government executive for your agency sign the award document.
+If the government executive has changed since the time of application, please have the current government executive for your agency sign the award document.
 Be sure to familiarize yourself with all terms, conditions, and requirements of your award before signing the award document.
-To officially accept your award, please electronically sign the award document within 90 days of the date shown on the award congratulatory letter.
+To officially accept your award, please electronically sign the award document within 45 days of the date shown on the award congratulatory letter.
 Print and retain a copy of all pages of the award document, award terms and conditions, the Financial Clearance Memorandum (FCM), and the award document supplement for your records.

 The award start date indicated on the award document means that your agency may be reimbursed for any allowable costs incurred on or after this date.
-The duration of TRGP-Hire and TRGP-E/T awards is three years (36 months).
-TRGP-Hire recipients are awarded three years (36 months) of funding for each position funded.
+The duration of TRGP-Hire awards is five ears (60 months).
+The duration of TRGP-E/T awards is three years (36 months).
+TRGP-Hire recipients are awarded five years (60 months) of funding for each position funded.

-Your award number is in the following format: 2019-HEWX-0000 for TRGP-E/T awards and 2019-HHWX-0000 for TRGP-Hire awards funded in Fiscal Year (FY) 2019.
+Your award number is in the following format: 2020-HEWX-0000 for TRGP-E/T awards and 2020-HHWX-0000 for TRGP-Hire awards funded in Fiscal Year (FY) 2020.
 The COPS Office tracks award information based upon this number.
 Therefore, it is important to have your agency's award number (or your agency's ORI number) readily available when corresponding with the COPS Office.